Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Introduction

-$\bullet$ \textbf{Information bottleneck:} The IB problem is essentially equivalent to the RSC problem in which the distortion metric is specified by the logarithm loss fidelity criterion \cite{9082644,e22020151}.
+The IB problem is essentially equivalent to the RSC problem in which the distortion metric is specified by the logarithm loss fidelity criterion \cite{9082644,e22020151}.
 For discussion convenience, we focus on the simplified process $\Rv{S} \leftrightarrow \Rv{Z} \leftrightarrow \Rv{\hat{S}}$.
 The IB problem may be expressed by

 where $I(\cdot,\cdot)$ denotes the mutual information (MI) and $\beta$ is the preset positive Lagrange multiplier that balances the tradeoff between compression and relevance.
-In contrast, when incorporating the ISAC signal $\Rv{X}$ in CAS system, all variables in the IB problem become coupled.
+In contrast, when incorporating the ISAC signal $\Rv{X}$ in \ac{sdas} system, all variables in the IB problem become coupled.
 This leads to the following reformulation

 where the tradeoff parameter $\beta$ is replaced by the communication channel capacity $I(\Rv{X};\Rv{Y})$ which also depends on $\Rv{X}$.
-Evidently, the introduced ISAC signal significantly complicates the IB problem within the context of CAS system.
+Evidently, the introduced ISAC signal significantly complicates the IB problem within the context of \ac{sdas} system.